-- Examine your HVAC system.
-Broken ducts can lose as much as 20% of conditioned air, contributing to steeper energy bills and increased wear and tear on HVAC equipment.
-If you discover leaks, use duct tape to seal them.
-If your HVAC equipment is old and inefficient, upgrading to a new system can save you a significant amount on your energy bills.
-In some cases, it might be better to contact a reputable HVAC company to inspect your system.
+- Review your HVAC system.
+Broken ducts can lose nearly 20% of conditioned air, resulting in higher energy bills and excess wear and tear on HVAC equipment.
+If you notice leaks, use duct tape to seal them.
+If your HVAC equipment is old and inefficient, upgrading to a new system can save you a considerable amount on your energy bills.
+In some cases, it might be better to hire a reputable HVAC company to inspect your system.

 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 - Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and look for evidence of rot or moisture.
+Check that all of your kitchen and bathroom exhaust fans are functioning properly, and check for evidence of rot or moisture.